viamrobotics/docs/docs/components/power-sensor/renogy.md

 # SME: #team-bucket
 ---

-Configure a `renogy` sensor to integrate a [Renogy charge controller](https://www.renogy.com/wanderer-10a-pwm-charge-controller/) into your machine:
+Configure a `renogy` sensor to integrate a [Renogy charge controller](https://www.renogy.com/wanderer-10a-pwm-charge-controller/) into your machine.
+Make sure to physically connect your power sensor to your machine's computer and turn it on.
+Then, configure the power sensor:

 {{< tabs name="Configure a Renogy Sensor" >}}
 {{% tab name="Config Builder" %}}